rarquiza/GettingandCleaningDataCourseProject/README.md

 ### Introduction

-This is the course project for the Coursera class Getting and Cleaning Data of the Data Science signature track offered by John Hopkins Bloomberg School of Public Health.
-The purpose is to get datasets and transform them to a tidy dataset suitable for the intended analysis.
+This is the course project for the Coursera Getting and Cleaning Data class of the Data Science signature track offered by John Hopkins Bloomberg School of Public Health.
+Its purpose is to get datasets and transform them to a tidy dataset suitable for the intended analysis.
 The main R script is run_analysis.R and the detailed descriptions are provided below.